 Rice, Egg, and Broth Mixture

-- Meanwhile, heat the remaining rice and broth until warmed through.
-Add to the base of a food processor or the pitcher of a blender.
+- Meanwhile, heat the remaining rice and stock or broth until warmed through.
+Add to a food processor or blender.

 - Add the eggs and blend until thick and smooth.